fedetask/pam-tutorials/README.md

 Requires to have the `libpam-dev` package installed.
 Check the correct name for your distribution
 #### Building
 Run `gcc -o run_pam.o main.c -lpam -lpam_misc`

+## pam-module
+Contains a simple PAM module that performs authentication, account, session and password.
+#### Contents:
+- main.c is the module code
+#### Dependencies
+Requires `libpam-dev` package.
+Check the correct name for your distribution
+#### Building
+Run:
+`gcc -fPIC -fno-stack-protector -c src/main.c` to compile the module `sudo ld -x --shared -o /lib/x86_64-linux-gnu/security/pam_example.so src/main.o` to create the shared object and install it under `/lib/x86_64-linux-gnu/security/`.
+Check that this folder is the correct pam modules folder for your system.